Holy Cross Catholic Primary Academy

 At Holy Cross Catholic Primary Academy the staff and governors endeavour to support parents in this responsibility by:

-Informing parents of any changes in the school routine by newsletter or Parent Mail
+- Informing parents of any changes in the school routine by newsletter or email via Pupil Asset

-It is the parents’ responsibility to inform school of the reason for a child’s absence as soon as possible.
+It is the parents’ responsibility to inform school of the reason for a child’s absence as soon as possible, this can be done by calling the school office or via Pupil Asset.

 At Holy Cross parents are expected to contact the School Office on the first day of absence giving as much information as is available at that time.
 If the absence is prolonged, interim information would be appreciated so that the school can help with homework or other necessary arrangements.